 One of my favourite items of traditional men’s clothing are ties.
-But I’ll have you know, there are a lot more ties than just regular ones and bow ties, some you might not have even heard or seen of!
-As far as tie knots go, I use the ‘Prince Albert’ knot since it makes the tie a bit shorter.
+But there are a lot more ties than just regular ones and bow ties, some you might not have even seen or heard of!

 Regular Ties